andrewheberle/serverless-ssh-ca/client/README.md

 it can be run as a GUI application that sits in the system tray (this is quite Windows-centric at this time) and allows generation of a private key and request/renewal of certificates.

+At this time the GUI is only built and packaged for Windows.

 # Attributions